Dav1dSo/Dav1dSo/README.md

 ## About me

-I am software developer with market experience and extensive knowledge acquired over the last 4 years.
-I am currently studying my second degree in Systems Analysisand Development and I seek to improve and share knowledge whether in the roles of intern or juniordeveloper working on building or improving solutions that positively impact people’s lives.
+I am a software developer with extensive market experience knowledge acquired in the last 2 years.

 ## Skills